jeremytammik/tbc/a/1887_sheet_view_geom_text.md

 &nbsp;&nbsp;}
 </pre>

-This code extract only 33 lines and nothing else.
+This code extracts only 33 lines and nothing else.

 How to have access to the text positions?